Louis Feng | Out of Core

 C++ Container Iterator Invalidation

 In a recent coding review a coworker pointed out in my code that modifying a STL list might invalidate the iterators pointing to the elements in the list.
 That's a good observation.
-I know STL map will not invalidate iterators when elements are inserted or erased from the container.
-But for STL …
+I know STL map will not invalidate iterators when elements are inserted or erased from the container (except the …

 [Read More...]